starandtina/frontend-interview-questions/README.md

 ## <a name='management'>Management</a>

 * How to tackle a story/task which is difficult to estimate and with high risk?

->
     - Investigate as early as possible
     - Assign senior staffs on the problem
     - More frequent update and more communication
     - Report higher level supervisors to be aware of the situation

 * How to react to unexpected/frequent requirement changes, considering PoC phase and production phase.

->
     - For PoC:
       - communicate with team members to let them know things are changing.
       - Proving the solution is more important than perfect design/implementation.
 For requirement changes, argue for the reason.
-If it is business reason, mostly we should follow.
-If it is technical reason, we should discuss first and then make decision.
+If it is the business reason, mostly we should follow.
+If it is the technical reason, we should discuss first and then make the decision.
     - For production:
       - Setup a process first.
-A requirement change should result in following reactions after replan (re-estimation):
+A requirement change should result in following reactions after re-plan (re-estimation):
          - If it is not so urgent, keep working, change the future plan
          - If it is urgent, either request resource (considering the ramp-up cost) or cut features
-         - If not possible, suggest delay the release date
+         - If not possible, suggest delaying the release date

-* How to keep a team stable with limited offer.
+* How to keep a team stable with the limited offer.
 (How's about if you can't increase the compensation while the competitors can give more)

 >Basically, setup a good working environment all the time, making team members work happily, and with good development direction and opportunity.
-If things really happens, resort to higher-level manager and HR to find out a solution.
+If things really happen, resort to higher-level manager and HR to find out a solution.

 ## <a name='javascript'>JavaScript</a>

 * What is ECMAScript, JScript?
 * What is the Document Object Model(DOM)?
-* What's the different between undefined and null?
+* What's different between undefined and null?
 It's better to say something about why we need undefined if we have had null.
 * What's JavaScript strict mode?
 What's the intent for it?
 What does it do?
 How do you use it?
 * What is AJAX?
-What the work flow for AJAX?
+What the workflow for AJAX?
 How to implement CORS?
 What's the difference synchronous and asynchronous for JavaScript?
 * Say something about JavaScript Encapsulation.
 * Say something about JavaScript Inheritance(Classical Versus Modern Inheritance).
 * What is Closure?